saildot4k/saildot4k.github.io/docs/crystal-chips/cc-scripting.md

 - dffs (for internal Chip flash memory CC 2.0 ONLY, don't forget 1.1/1.2 can be turned into 2.0!)
 - host (for remote host.
 Only available if ps2client is launched on the PC and the network and the host server are started on Boot Manager)

+Combine the below commands with `IF FAIL` and `ELSEIF FAIL` for error handling

 #### COPY
 To copy file/directory from source to destination :